 There are three ways to export issues from Jira following this route:

-This option allows having the Excel export option available from the Exports drop-down menu.
+This option allows the Excel export option available from the Exports drop-down menu.

 Note, the "Excel document" that Jira will export is an HTML document that can be outdated at any moment.
 Any process depending on this configuration may have to change when Atlassian stops supporting this export mechanism.

-Remember to perform this action at off-peak hours, since the following steps require stop the system:
+Remember to perform this action at off-peak hours since the following steps require to stop the system:

 jira.export.excel.enabled=true

-Although it's a simple configuration that works as the previous, it doesn't solve limitations in terms of formats and content within the issues.
-This configuration will also require stop and restart Jira.
+Although it's a simple configuration that works like the previous one, it doesn't solve the issues' limitations in formats and content.
+This configuration will also require stopping and restarting Jira.

 jira.search.views.default.max=[new max]

-This option privilege a small group of Jira users to overcome the property that limits exports to 1000 issues each time, in the same way this configuration requires stop and restart the tool.
+This option privilege a small group of Jira users to overcome the property that limits exports to 1000 issues each time.
+This configuration requires stopping and restarting the tool.

 The issues to be exported will be the ones filtered in the issue browser at that time.
 Ensure the group of users with access to these exports understand the responsibility it implies, and they are aware of how it will affect the instance's performance.